sleekmason/Lilidog/README.md

 Pretty much, Debian.
 With some of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize.

 ### This is the stable version.
-Buster repos only.
+Stable repos only.

 ### Versions: